orkorn/DistComp/README.md

-# TUTORIAL: How to use DistComp
+# TUTORIAL: How to use distcomp

 Author:  OR KOREN <orkorn@gmail.com>